-Outdoor activities are a major cornerstone of our overall recovery program at Maui Recovery – we believe that one of the main reasons we get sober is so that we can enjoy and appreciate life to the fullest!
+Outdoor activities are a major cornerstone of our overall program at Maui Recovery – we believe that one of the main reasons we get sober is so that we can enjoy and appreciate life to the fullest!
 From hiking and kayaking to whale watching and stand-up paddle boarding, we incorporate as many fun and fulfilling sober activities as we can into our daily schedule.
 One of the blessings of beginning your personal journey of addiction recovery in such a gorgeous environment is the integrated accessibility of countless adventures and explorations.
 For your convenience, we have compiled a list of 8 ways to have good, clean, sober fun on this striking island.
 Take a look, and feel free to add your own to the list!

 Sober Fun in Maui